neutrondev03/honserver/README.md

 4. TBD

 # DISCLAIMER
+THIS IS PROVIDED AS IS!!!
+Don’t ask anything about fixes or how or when etc. If you don’t like it leave it :D.
 I am not responsible for how people use this or how they distribute it.
 I did it only for my own research and educational purposes.
 This is my own research on how the dlls work, starting from the initial honserver.
 It is 100% based off the original client files.